Warlocat/x2camf/README.md

-# amfso
+# AMFSO
-Spin-orbit coupling (SOC) integrals generator with atomic-mean-field (AMF) approximation for both perturbative and non-perturbative treatment of SOC.
-This program aims to make full use of spherical symmetry (take |J,mj> as an irrep) of atoms.
+An efficient implementation of atomic relativistic Hartree-Fock calculation to generator spin-orbit integrals based on atomic-mean-field approach.

+AMFSO has been interfaced with CFOUR and PySCF.

+AMFSO is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License.

 It supports:

-    Various one-electron and two-electron (J,K) integrals in j-adapted spinor basis set for single atom;
+    Various one-electron and two-electron (J,K) integrals in j-adapted spinor basis set for single atom.

-    Spin-free exact-two-component in one-electron variant Hartree-Fock (SFX2C1E-HF) for single atom;

-    Dirac-Coulomb Hartree-Fock (DCHF) and spin-free DCHF for single atom;

-    Generate spin-orbit coupling integrals based on AMF approximation with density matrix from above methods.
+    Four-component and two-component atomic Hartree-Fock calculation with two-electron Coulomb and Breit interaction.

+    Generate spin-orbit and Breit integrals in spinor basis based on the X2CAMF approach, see Liu, J.; Cheng, L. J. Chem.
+Phys.
+2018, 148, 144108. and Zhang, C.; Cheng, L. J. Phys.
+Chem.
+A. (in press)

-To use, you must have:
+To compile and use, you must have:

     Eigen3 C++

-    GSL library